-Iran was the centre of the huge Sasanian empire, home to the imperial capital of Ctesiphon, until it was attacked by Arab forces in the 630's.
-In 637, Ctesiphon itself was sacked, and by the end of the 640's almost all Iran was in Arab hands.
+Iran was the centre of the huge Sasanian empire until it was attacked by Arab forces in the 630s.
+By the end of the 640s almost all Iran was in Arab hands.
 The last Sasanian emperor was murdered as he fled Muslim forces in northern Iran, in 653.

-The native Iranian landowning aristocracy by and large made its peace with the new Arab rulers, and kept their estates and status even though they did not convert en masse to the new religion.
 Arab settlers arrived in some numbers, but, rather than forming a separate military elite, as elsewhere, they became a peasantry, soon merging with the native people.
-Like the rest of the farming population, they soon fell under the heal of the local Iranian landowners.

 The Umayyad regime, which ruled the Islamic Caliphate after 661, was based in distant Syria, and saw Iran merely as a source of taxation.
 It did not maintain the irrigation system properly, and farmland was lost to the encroaching wasteland.
 The Umayyads also failed to maintain peace within Iran.
 The condition of the bulk of the peasants, as well as of the merchants, deteriorated.